-Activities are plentiful in Menorca and include watersports, sailing, yachting, golf and tennis.
+Watersports, sailing, yachting, golf and tennis – there’s plenty of activities for your Menorca holiday.
 Scuba diving centres can be found in the main resorts, while horse riding ranches are also located in the larger, town areas.

 If you want to escape from sunbathing on the beach, the island has an array of natural caves on the south coast near Cala en Porter.
 From the larger resorts, you can take a boat trip and explore the island by sea, while those interested in nature can visit the wildlife reserves found in the wetlands.